Daniel-KM/Omeka-S-module-ImageServer/README.md

 any viewer that supports the IIIF protocol.
 Tiled images are displayed with [OpenSeadragon], the default viewer integrated in Omeka S.

-The [IIIF Server] supports the IXIF media extension too, so manifests can be served for any type of file.
+The [Image Server] supports the IXIF media extension too, so manifests can be served for any type of file.
 For non-images files, it is recommended to use a specific viewer or the [Universal Viewer], a widget that can display books, images, maps, audio, movies, pdf, 3D, and anything else as long as the